FREQUENTLY ASKED QUESTIONS

 the card itself.
 All VISA, Master Card and American Express cards made in

-America in the past 5 years or so have a CVV2 number, while those in Europe and
+America have a CVV2 number, while those in Europe and

 Asia will be joining the CVV2 program shortly.